Inria-Empenn/narps_open_pipelines/CONTRIBUTING.md

 ## 2 - Interact using issues
 `🧠 fMRI soft` `🐍 Python`

 Browse [issues](https://github.com/Inria-Empenn/narps_open_pipelines/issues/) before starting a new one.
-If the pipeline is :orange_circle: the associated issues are listed on the [pipeline dashboard](https://github.com/Inria-Empenn/narps_open_pipelines/wiki/pipeline_status).
+If the pipeline is :orange_circle:, the associated issues are listed on the [pipeline dashboard](https://github.com/Inria-Empenn/narps_open_pipelines/wiki/pipeline_status).

 You can either:
 * comment on an existing issue with details or your findings about the pipeline;